Salton Sea: Exposed lakebed impacts air quality

 About 36000 acres, or about 10%, of Imperial Valley's arable farmland was temporarily fallowed to meet the reductions in the water transfer agreement.
-The farms in the Imperial Valley produce alfalfa, wheat, and vegetables such as carrots and Brussels sprouts.
-As of 2015, the most widely planted crop was alfalfa, followed by bermuda grass and sudan grass.
+Since the most recent creation of the lake, local farms in the Imperial Valley have produced alfalfa, wheat, and vegetables such as carrots and Brussels sprouts.
+As of 2015, the most widely planted crop was alfalfa, followed by Bermuda grass and Sudan grass.
 A third of the hay produced here was exported to China, the United Arab Emirates, Saudi Arabia, and Japan.
-Most of exported hay feeds dairy cows, while Japan uses it for Kobe beef.
+Most of exported hay feeds dairy cows, while Japan uses it for Kobe beef production.

 On January 1, 2018, 40% less water began flowing into the sea as the 15-year mitigation period ended per the 2003 water transfer agreement.
 A court decision also forced the Imperial Irrigation District to end a program that had allowed it to equally distribute and cap the amount of water its members receive.
 Although it had been shrinking for years, this began to lower the water level significantly.
 As the shore recedes, at least 75 sqmi of playa will be exposed by 2045, with additional dust becoming wind blown as the exposed playa dries out.
 A vertical drop of one foot in the water level can expose thousands of feet of horizontal playa.
 The state is mainly responsible, as California lawmakers pledged to fund air-quality management projects to mitigate impacts from the 2003 water transfer agreement.
 Over the years, local, state and federal bodies have found minimal success dealing with the dust from the exposed playa.
 To reduce wind-borne dust, the district has a program known as vegetation enhancement and surface roughening, which includes plowing furrows on newly exposed playa within property owned by the district.

-Fugitive dust, consisting of very small particles suspended in air, is being studied to distinguish between playa dust and desert emissions that are primarily made up of mineral dust from soil.
+Fugitive dust, consisting of very small particles suspended in the air, is being studied to distinguish between playa dust and desert emissions that are primarily made up of mineral dust from soil.
 The Imperial County Air Quality Management District, the South Coast Air Quality Management District, and the University of California at Riverside School of Medicine along with the environmental justice group Comite Civico Del Valle are using mobile and stationary air quality monitoring units in the effort to protect the health of the nearby residents.

-The Salton Sea Management Program
+In 2022, a massive haboob arose during a nighttime storm with a 3,000 foot and 60 mph winds that impacted communities as far as Los Angeles.